quorn23/piholeparser/README.md

     After going through the parser, many lists contain zero lines and are deleted.

-    The filtered copies are located in the parsed directory, with filenames to reflect the Original Creators work/effort.
+    The filtered lists are in the parsed directory;

+    with filenames to reflect the Original Creators work/effort.